nim-lang/Nim/doc/destructors.rst

 Sink parameter inference
 ========================

-The current implementation does a limited form of sink parameter inference.
+The current implementation can do a limited form of sink parameter inference.
+But it has to be enabled via `--sinkInference:on`, either on the command line or via a `push` pragma.

+To enable it for a section of code, one can use `{.push sinkInference: on.}`...`{.pop.}`.

 The `.nosinks`:idx: pragma can be used to disable this inference for a single routine:

 .. code-block:: nim